eclipse/imagen/docs/guide/extension/index.md

   ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
   [Method]{#51916}         [Description]{#51918}
   ------------------------ ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-  [getTile]{#51920}\       [Gets a tile for reading.
+  getTile       Gets a tile for reading.
 This method is called by the object that has the new operator name as its source with a rectangle as its parameter.
-The operation is responsible for returning a rectangle filled in with the correct values.]{#51922}\
+The operation is responsible for returning a rectangle filled in with the correct values.

-  [computeRect]{#51924}\   [Computes a rectangle of output, given Raster sources.
+  computeRect   Computes a rectangle of output, given Raster sources.
 The method is called by getTile to do the actual computation.
-The extension must override this method.]{#51926}\
+The extension must override this method.
   ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   :